 For Knox West High folk, no one will forget the season opener in August 2009 which ended when Sullivan South Rebel Jake #54 collapsed on the field.
 No one saw him fall or take a hit, his teammate yelled for help when he saw his buddy lying facedown on the ground.
 I was standing on the sideline taking pictures of the West Rebels striking up a conversation with S So's AD.
 We noticed both teams' trainers were running to the field to aid the player who was down.
-I told the AD I was a physician, so I joined him as we walked out to the player but on approach I knew at least one doc was already there.
+I told the AD I was a physician, so I joined him as we walked out to the player but on the approach, I knew at least one doc was already there.
 I also knew our awesome trainer was there.
 As we arrived he was being "log rolled" to protect his neck and to get him onto his back.
-I was totally shocked to see this young man was not breathing.
+I was shocked to see this young man was not breathing.
 Immediately, an AED was placed and a 911 call was made.
 No pulse, no respirations so CPR was begun.
 I was more of an observer but having just completed recertification in ACLS, I felt being the one to recall/record info was helpful.
-One dad was an Emergency Medicine doc, one dad was Family Medicine and one was a radiologist who had not forgotten how to do chest compressions at the correct place, pace and depth at the mid-sternum.
+One dad was an Emergency Medicine doc, one dad was Family Medicine and one was a radiologist who had not forgotten how to do chest compressions at the correct place, pace, and depth at the mid-sternum.
 One mom was an RN who got an IV going (it was like the Red Sea parted when she said she could get an IV).
 First Responders were there within a few minutes of the call, initiating intubation while chest compressions were going.
 The AED ( automatic electronic defibrillator) kept reading but never "saw" a rhythm to shock.
 EMS arrived and carried him to the hospital where he was later pronounced dead.
 This part of the story saddens me now as much as it shocked me then.
-I was thankful in an odd kind of way to have been with this team of doctors, nurses, EMTs, paramedics and school trainers (one ran the AED) who performed their duties well but futile nonetheless.
-I would want to gain permission from his family before commenting further on Jake's condition and cause of death, but my sense is that Jake was a young man who had a sense of his destiny.
+I was thankful in an odd kind of way to have been with this team of doctors, nurses, EMTs, paramedics, and school trainers (one who ran the AED) who performed their duties well but futile nonetheless.
+I would want to gain permission from his family before commenting further on Jake's condition and cause of death, but I sense that Jake was a young man who had a sense of his destiny.
 I will tell you at the end why this is my opinion.

 My son Sam #38 is pictured across from Jake #54 when the senior team captains shook hands at the coin toss that night.
 I went back later and pulled as many pictures as I could and was amazed at the ones my friend Polly Burch and I had of Jake.